Eyob721/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

     stands for Query Per Second and it refers to the number of requests or queries the server can handle per second.
 It is a measure of how much traffic the server can handle.
-- Issues with the design
+- Issues with this design:
   - In this design it is seen that there is only a single point of encryption at the load balancer level, and the issue with that is all the internal networks are unencrypted which make the system vulnerable to internal threats.